Alethio36/mediastack/docs/watchlist.md

 **Revisit when:** beta shows blind-write drift happening in practice.

+### Announcing media that arrives outside Seerr

+Seerr's *media available* event covers what was requested through Seerr.
+A title an arr adds on its own (an import list, a manual add, RSS) is never announced.
+Covering it means asking Jellyfin what is new on a timer (one batched message per run, each title announced once ever by its TMDB/TVDB ID, the first run recording without sending), and skipping what Seerr already announced so requested titles are not announced twice.

+**Revisit when:** someone wants arrivals that did not come through Seerr announced to the household.

 ## Deferred services

 Services assessed for the stack and consciously *not* shipped yet.
 Adding any